hdShang/arxiv-daily/docs/cs-CL/2025-05-20/papers/250514438v1-s2sbench-a-benchmark-for-quantifying-intelligence-degradation-in-spe.md

 ---
 layout: default
-title: S2SBench: A Benchmark for Quantifying Intelligence Degradation in Speech-to-Speech Large Language Models
+title: "S2SBench: A Benchmark for Quantifying Intelligence Degradation in Speech-to-Speech Large Language Models"
 ---

 # S2SBench: A Benchmark for Quantifying Intelligence Degradation in Speech-to-Speech Large Language Models